Befriending is when a volunteer visits an older person to chat, listen and become a friend in their own home.

 We provide friendship and support for older people who are lonely, bereaved, isolated or housebound, to encourage social interaction and companionship.
 This makes a huge impact on their quality of life.

 Do you know someone who could benefit from our befriending service?
+Only individuals living on their own are eligible to be considered for our befriending service.

 Referrals can be made from individuals, family friends, neighbours and professionals.
 Call Age UK Dacorum’s Befriending Service at 01442 221001 for more details.